National Doctors' Day: Honoring America's Doctors since 1958

 Facts & Stats about Doctors

-Here are some interesting facts and statistics about doctors in the United States that you might not know.
+Here are a few facts and statistics about doctors in the United States that you might not know.

 Physicians played an important role in the formation of this country.
 John Morgan, Joseph Warren, the director general of the Medical Department of the US Continental Army, and Benjamin Rush were all pivotal figures in establishing medical practice in America.
 Rush actually signed the Declaration of Independence.